-Servers come with PCIe slots with 4, 8, or 16 data lanes.
-The abbreviation for a PCIe slot of the third generation with 4 data lanes is PCIe Gen3 x4.
+However, when requesting PCIe generations, it should be noted that servers are not usually equipped exclusively with the latest generation, as there are still very few PCIe Generation 5 peripheral devices such as network cards, FC-HBAs etc., available.
+Only a few high-end GPUs already support PCIe Generation 5.
+Therefore, manufacturers rely on a mix of Generation 4 and Generation 5 slots, as the cost of Generation 4 PCIe is lower and too many Generation 5 PCIe slots can cause higher inter-line interference.
+The generations are compatible with each other (e.g. Gen 3 card in Gen 4 slot or vice versa) and agree on the best possible speed.
+In the server environment, PCIe slots are offered with 4, 8 or 16 data lines.
+For example, a third-generation PCIe slot with 4 data lines is abbreviated to PCIe Gen3 x4.
 Servers can be extended with PCIe slot cards, which are plugged into the PCIe slots.
 PCIe slot cards are available in various form factors.
 A difference is made between cards with a "full height and full length" form factor and smaller "low profile" form factors.
 Depending on their design and technology, servers have different PCIe slots, e.g. PCIe Gen3 x8 full height/full length or PCIe Gen3 x4 low profile.
-In individual cases, one must check whether the desired PCIe slot cards can be installed into the server.
+In individual cases, one must check whether the desired PCIe expansion cards can be installed in the server.